robinhood/faust/docs/userguide/agents.rst

     An agent with `concurrency > 1`, can only read from a table, never write.

-Here's an agent example that can safely process the stream out of order: whenever a new newsarticle is created something posts to the 'news' topic, this agent retrieves that article and stores it in a database.
+Here's an agent example that can safely process the stream out of order: whenever a new news article is published by an author, the backend system posts a message to the 'news' topic in Kafka.

+The agent we define, consumes from this topic and retrieves the full article via HTTP, then stores that in a database somewhere (yeah, pretty contrived...):

 .. sourcecode:: python

+    class Article(faust.Record, isodates=True):
+        url: str
+        date_published: datetime

     news_topic = app.topic('news')